LPPDE North America 2017, San Jose

 Day two of our main conference continues the excellent path of day 1, with following keynote and plenary speakers:

-This hands-on session tells the story of how one anonymous automotive company successfully piloted their global turnaround by combining strategic and lean thinking into a simple innovation framework (that has since been applied by dozens of startup to Fortune 500 organizations).
-Brent Wahba began his innovation career 30 years ago working in R&D at General Motors and Delphi.
+Brent began his innovation career 30 years ago working in R&D at General Motors and Delphi.
 While there, he led global systems businesses, product development organizations, operations and supply chain improvements, and an enterprise-wide combined strategic and lean transformation.
-For the past 10 years, he has coached and consulted with startup through Fortune 50 firms and become a leader in advancing lean thinking in Sales & Marketing, Strategy, and New Product Development.
+For the past 10 years he has coached and consulted with startup through Fortune 50 firms and become a leader in advancing lean thinking in Sales & Marketing, Strategy, and New Product Development.

-Brent is on the faculty of the Lean Enterprise Institute and regularly contributes leadership articles to The Lean Post.
+Brent is on the faculty of the Lean Enterprise Institute, and he regularly contributes leadership articles to The Lean Post.
 He is also the author of The Fluff Cycle, which outlines a systems problem solving approach for improving Sales & Marketing outcomes.
 Brent holds a BS in Electrical Engineering and an MBA from the University of Rochester, plus an MS in Materials Science & Engineering from the Rochester Institute of Technology.
-He is currently the president of Strategy Science Inc., and a volunteer startup mentor with SCORE.

-- José Pires, Global Excellence & Innovation Leader at Andeavor - Innovation Acceleration
+- José Pires, Global Excellence & Innovation Leader at Andeavor Corporation - Innovation Acceleration: Ideas, Methods and PeopleMore info

 Breakout Sessions Block 1: